What is market intelligence?

 Valuable market intelligence data often comes from public sources, like government reports, industry journals and financial reports of competitors.

 An area of market intelligence that has become increasingly important, particularly over the past decade.
 Social media monitoring involves tracking conversations on social media platforms to understand customer opinions, feedback and trends.
 Brands can use monitoring tools to analyse commentary of themselves and their products – and the same for their competitors.

 This involves observing competitor websites, editorial, press releases and any other form of promotional material that can provide valuable insights about their strategies, upcoming products and target customers.

 This method involves analysing data from customers’ purchases and product usage.
 In the age of the digital subscription, this is another area that’s become more influential of late.

-How to use market intelligence tools data
+How to use market intelligence data

-Once you’ve collected market intelligence tools data, the next step is to use these insights to inform your business decisions.
+Once you’ve collected market intelligence data, the next step is to use these insights to inform your business decisions.

-Whether you’re a startup trying to establish your brand or an established company looking to expand, the power of market intelligence tools lies in its application.
+Whether you’re a startup trying to establish your brand or an established company looking to expand, the power of market intelligence lies in its application.